ginjo/esphome-dynamic-cron/README.md

-# ESPhome Dynamic Cron Scheduler
+# ESPHome Dynamic Cron Scheduler

-  This ESPhome External Component provides a cron interface for scheduling anything in ESPhome.
+  This ESPHome External Component provides a cron interface for scheduling anything in ESPHome.

-  The project was originally created to schedule ESPhome Sprinkler controllers, but it can schedule anything in your ESPhome project.
+  The project was originally created to schedule ESPHome Sprinkler controllers, but it can schedule anything in your ESPHome project.

   Features:

-  * Automate trigger times entirely within ESPhome, no home-assistant required.
+  * Automate trigger times entirely within ESPHome, no home-assistant required.
   * Live editable cron expressions, no re-flash or reboot required.
   * Multiple cron expressions for each schedule instance.
-  * Multiple schedule instances to cover all of your ESPhome recurring tasks.
+  * Multiple schedule instances to cover all of your ESPHome recurring tasks.
   * Remembers missed trigger times after power failure or reboot (optional).

 ## Requirements

-  This component has two dependencies, Croncpp and Preferences, but you don't need to worry about those, as they are managed automatically within this library.
-See below for more info on those libraries.
+  This component has two dependencies, Croncpp and Preferences, but you don't need to worry about those, as they are managed automatically within the dynamic\_cron library.
+  See below for more info on the Croncpp and Preferences libraries.

-  The only things to be aware of when using this library are:
+  There are two things to be aware of when using this library:

-  * You should define a ```time``` component in your ESPhome yaml config.
+  * You should define a ```time``` component in your ESPHome yaml config.
+    Scheduling software doesn't work well without a reliable time source.

-  * ESPhome will compile using build-flags ```-std=gnu++17``` and ```-fexceptions```.
+  * ESPHome will compile using build-flags ```-std=gnu++17``` and ```-fexceptions```.
+    This should not be a problem for most ESPHome projects, however there is a possibility of conflict with other external libraries that specifically disable these options.

 ## Setup

-  Put the following code in your ESPhome yaml config.
+  Put the following code in your ESPHome yaml config.
-  This loads the dynamic_cron library into your ESPhome project as an External Component and defines one or more schedule instances.
+  This loads the dynamic_cron library into your ESPHome project as an External Component and defines one or more schedule instances.
 Each schedule instance calls a user-defined lambda, when triggered by the cron scheduler.